 Sec.
 219. Kindergarten Entry Assessment Participation

-Requires the department to ensure that the kindergarten entry assessment includes a method for information to be provided regarding a child's participation in the great start readiness program.
+Requires MDE to ensure that the kindergarten entry assessment include a method for information to be provided regarding a child's participation in the great start readiness program.

 Sec.
 220. Early Literacy Best Practices Clearinghouse